-The Center for Pre-Health Advising (CPHA) is dedicated to inclusive, ongoing, personalized, and holistic relationships with advisees — wherever you are in the process of discovering your potential to serve others as a health care professional!
+The Center for Pre-Health Advising (CPHA) continues to be dedicated to inclusive, ongoing, personalized, and holistic relationships with advisees — wherever you are in the process of discovering your potential to serve others as a health care professional!
 We are here to support your successful pursuit of a career in a health care profession.
-Learn more about resources we offer:

 - Quick question?
 Please email us at email@example.com!